What Is an HO-8 Home Insurance Policy?

 • Neglect

-Medical Expenses of Others
+Medical expenses of others

 In the event that someone gets injured on your property, your HO-8 policy will help take care of their medical expenses.
 This coverage will help with medical payments for injuries that occur on your property whether or not you’re at fault.